markedjs/marked/CONTRIBUTING.md

 ## Releasing

-Create GitHub releases and publishing to NPM is limited to conributors and owners.
+Creating GitHub releases and publishing to NPM is limited to conributors and owners.
 If you would like more information, please see our [releasing documentation](https://github.com/markedjs/marked/blob/master/RELEASING.md).